cboard-org/cboard-io/_18n/en/help/help.md.md

 ### Can I resize buttons on Cboard?

 Yes!
 You can resize buttons in Settings.
+In the category 'system', click on the Display button and you will be given 3 options for size: Standard, Large, Extra Large.
+See figure below:

 ## Scanning

 ## Navigation trough the interface
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwNDk0MTU1NywtMTQyMTkzMzM2MywxOT
+eyJoaXN0b3J5IjpbMTUyOTkzNjc3NCwtMTQyMTkzMzM2MywxOT
 M5NDUwODksLTE4NTU2ODE0OTAsMTYzMzUyMTQwXX0=
 -->